Washi1337/AsmResolver/docs/guides/peimage/pe-building.md

 }
 ```

-If other data directories are supposed to be reconstructed, it is also possible to extend the general `CreateDataDirectoryBuffers` method:
+If other data directories are supposed to be reconstructed (such as a .NET data directory), it is also possible to extend the general `CreateDataDirectoryBuffers` method:

 ```csharp
 protected override void CreateDataDirectoryBuffers(PEFileBuilderContext context)